Student teacher, Zach H, assisting in classroom.

 Clubs and Organizations

-Best Buddies: is a nonprofit 501(c)(3) organization dedicated to establishing a global volunteer movement that creates opportunities for one-to-one friendships, integrated employment, leadership development, and inclusive living for people with intellectual and developmental disabilities (IDD).
+Best Buddies is a nonprofit 501(c)(3) organization dedicated to establishing a global volunteer movement that creates opportunities for one-to-one friendships, integrated employment, leadership development, and inclusive living for people with intellectual and developmental disabilities (IDD).

-Student Council for Exceptional Children (SCEC): is a student organization aligned with the professional organization, Council for Exceptional Children.
+Student Council for Exceptional Children (SCEC) is a student organization aligned with the professional organization, Council for Exceptional Children.
 SCEC provides valuable interactions to learn from and to teach students with exceptionalities.
 This includes multiple volunteer events and organized meetings that provide information on current and popular topics in special education.
 SCEC actively engages with Special Olympics and other community organizations.

 Facilities

-The Uncommon Difference
+The Impactful Difference

 CAEP logo